The Archaeology of the Battlefield

 Order within the next 7 hours, 13 minutes to get your order processed the next working day!

 Need a currency converter?
 Check XE.com for live rates

 |Bosworth ePub (37.2 MB) Add to Basket||£9.98|

 The Wars of the Roses came to a bloody climax at the Battle of Bosworth on 22 August 1485.
 In a few hours, on a stretch of otherwise unremarkable fields in Leicestershire, Richard III, Henry Tudor and their Yorkist and Lancastrian supporters clashed.
 This decisive moment in English history ought to be clearly recorded and understood, yet controversy has confused our understanding of where and how the battle was fought.
 That is why Richard Mackinder’s highly illustrated and personal account of the search for evidence of the battle is such absorbing reading.
 He shows how archaeological evidence, discovered by painstaking work on the ground, has put this historic battle into the modern landscape.

-Using the results of the latest research, he takes the reader through each phase of the battle, from the camp sites of the opposing armies on the night before, through the movements of thousands of men across the battlefield during the fight and the major individual episodes such as the death of the Duke of Norfolk, the intervention of Lord Stanley and the death of Richard III.
+Using the results of the latest research, he takes the reader through each phase of the battle, from the camp sites of the opposing armies on the night before, through the movements of thousands of men across the battlefield during the fight and the major individual episodes such as the death of the Duke of Norfolk, the intervention of Sir William Stanley and the death of Richard III.